Ramana-ai/EDA/README.md

 # EDA
-Same programs for Exploratory Data Analysis and Data Visualization using Python
+This repo contains sample programs for Exploratory Data Analysis and Data Visualization using Python.